21. In Love With Spring: My Novel Online

 “I asked around, Silly!
 He was dating someone last year.
 Someone in the drama society.”

-With a sick feeling, Jules already knew the answer before she asked, “Who?”
+With a sick feeling, Jules asked, “Who?”

-“Her name is Lillith.”
+“Her name was Lillith.”